Camí de Cavalls, the Menorcan trekking trail

 The history of the Camí de Cavalls

-Initially, its function was mainly defensive, given that a link between various points around the island was very useful in the event of attack.
-The oldest historical sources state that it was created by order of King James II of Majorca, who ordered its construction in 1331.
+Its original purpose was mainly defensive, to guard the Menorcan coast and to connect different parts of the island, which would be invaluable in the event of an attack.
+The oldest historical sources tell us that it was created on the instigation of King James II of Mallorca, who ordered its construction in 1331.

 As well as serving as a defence system, the trail was also used as a public footpath by the Menorcans, which was of great benefit to local trade.